datopian/playbook/user-stories/README.md

 ### Bad User Stories

-* As a government official I want a Range Rover so that I can get from A to B quickly
+- As a government official I want a Range Rover so that I can get from A to B quickly.

-    * *Problem: A Range Rover is an actual implementation, it might not be what is needed even though it is what's believed to be desired.*
+  - *Problem: A Range Rover is an actual implementation, it might not be what is needed even though it is what's believed to be desired.*

-* As a visitor to a website I want to be able to read a landing page using my spiffy MacBook Air and have the content presented in the Lato typeface, size 14, and with good white space between paragraphs so that I can know what the website is all about
+- As a visitor to a website I want to be able to read a landing page using my spiffy MacBook Air and have the content presented in the Lato typeface, size 14, and with good white space between paragraphs so that I can know what the website is all about.

-    * *Problem: A whole lot!
+  - *Problem: A whole lot!
 What about GNU/Linux and Windows users?
 What if there is a better typeface out there?
 What about language of the content?
 The Why isn't really a why.
 The list goes on.
 Don't go into detail.
 It's bad practice and creates more problems than it solves.*

 ### Good User Stories

-* As a government official I want means of transportation so that I can get from A to B quickly
+- As a government official I want means of transportation so that I can get from A to B quickly.
-* As a website visitor I want to know what the website is about so that I can see how it can help me
+- As a website visitor I want to know what the website is about so that I can see how it can help me.

 ## Why Shouldn't We Go Into Details?